Aaron-Schaefer/checkers-app/docs/DesignDoc.md

 ## Executive Summary

-This project is a web based checkers game.
+This is a summary of the project

 ### Purpose
-> _Provide a very brief statement about the project and the most
+This Project is a web based checkers game that is played in a browser.
-> important user group and user goals._
+Players can login in and play checkers against eachother.

 ### Glossary and Acronyms
 > _Provide a table of terms and acronyms._